tmac1973/simple_crud_rest_server/README.md

 =======

-To run, have python 3.7+ and the flask python module installed, then excute `python main.py`
+To run, have python 3.7+ and the flask python module installed, then execute `python main.py`

 Cheers!